bbauska/Anti-Project2025/anti.md

 Deputy Attorney General.
 The next conservative Administration must make every effort to obtain the resources to support a vast expansion of the number of appointees in every office and component across the department—especially in the Civil Rights Division, the FBI, and the EOIR.”
 [DOJ Project 2025, p.
-569, accessed 6/24/2024]
+569, accessed 6/24/2024]</p>

-Project 2025 calls for limiting the independence of the FBI in several ways.
-It calls for a new administration [to] eliminate any offices within the FBI that it has the power to eliminate without any action from Congress.”
+<p>Project 2025 calls for limiting the independence of the FBI in several ways.
+It calls for a new
+administration [to] eliminate any offices within the FBI that it has the power to eliminate without any action from Congress.”
 And it provides that the administration should “[s]ubmit a legislative proposal to Congress to eliminate the 10-year term for the Director….
 The Director of the FBI must remain politically accountable to the President … to rein in perceived or actual abuses….”
-[DOJ Project 2025, pp. 550-551, accessed 6/24/2024]
+[DOJ Project 2025, pp. 550-551, accessed 6/24/2024]</p>

-Project 2025 calls for the FBI to report into the Assistant Attorney General for the Criminal Division of the DOJ.
+<p>Project 2025 calls for the FBI to report into the Assistant Attorney General for the Criminal
+Division of the DOJ.
 “The next conservative Administration should direct the Attorney General to remove the FBI from the Deputy Attorney General’s direct supervision within the department’s organizational chart and instead place it under the general supervision of the Assistant Attorney General for the Criminal Division and the supervision of the Assistant Attorney General for the National Security Division, as applicable.This could be accomplished through a simple internal departmental reorganization and does not need to be approved by Congress.”
-[DOJ Project 2025, accessed 6/24/24]
+[DOJ Project 2025, accessed 6/24/24]</p>

-Project 2025 seeks to overturn the Supreme Court ruling in Humphrey’s Executor, which essentially approved “independent agencies whose directors are not removable by the President at will.”
+<p>Project 2025 seeks to overturn the Supreme Court ruling in Humphrey’s Executor, which
+essentially approved “independent agencies whose directors are not removable by the President at will.”
 “The next conservative Administration should embrace the Constitution and understand the obligation of the executive branch to use its independent resources and authorities to restrain the